Grand National Tournament Qualification Procedures

 - 6th Rank: 2 Points

 In the event of ties, all competitors/teams tied will receive the higher points.
 For example, if there are two competitors tied for 3rd place, both will receive 5 points.
 The next placing competitor will be 5th and will receive 3 points.
-All other eligible competitors/teams will receive one point in that event for their participation.
+All other eligible competitors/teams will receive 1 point in that event for their participation.

 If a tournament offers double entry in both Dramatic Interpretation and Humorous Interpretation, the best rank between those two events at that tournament will be used for the points to assign to the Dramatic Performance ranking.